Code-Institute-Submissions/DanielCherman-milestone_SepREsub/README.md

 - [Bootstrap](https://getbootstrap.com/)

-## Testing
+### Testing

-As soon as it is just a Html and css it doesn't require a lot of testing but:

-I tested in different resolutions to make sure that the site is working correctly
+During Development so far i tested each block of the website separately.
+Manual testing was the main part of this project, As I was going for a user focus I wanted to ensure all parts of the project were user-centric and therefore manually adding in the code and ensuring the code was working before moving onto the next stage of development.
+I tested responsiveness on [Am I Responsive](http://ami.responsivedesign.is/) In addition I checked the code using w3c css and markup validator and added confirmation of the succesfull validations on the website.

 ## Deployment

-I have deployed this project on Netlify to https://heuristic-yonath-ef407c.netlify.app domain
+I have deployed this project on Netlify to https://upbeat-brown-9ce248.netlify.app/ domain

 This service is very convenient, since you just need to select your repository in github and the deployment process will automatically go through

 ### Content
-- All content is taken from my cv and from me.
+- All content is taken from my cv and from my experience.
 ### Media
 - Avatar Photo is taken from free source [PNGWIND](https://www.pngwing.com/)
-- Portfolio photo is taken from free source [toppng](https://toppng.com/)
+- Portfolio photos is tipically part of the website which is represents

 ### Acknowledgements

-- I haven't precticed html and css for long time, because I mostly do logic programming using Javascript, but this project helped me to remember all features and tips in it
+- For the foirst time i failed this project because made in in hurry.
+Now i hope i fixed all the problems according to the report from code insitute.